bgoonz/BGOONZ_BLOG_2.0/notes/NODE/0032-javascript-timers/index.md

 ---
 title: Discover JavaScript Timers
-description: 'When writing JavaScript code, you might want to delay the execution of a function.
-Learn how to use setTimeout and setInterval to schedule functions in the future'
+description: "When writing JavaScript code, you might want to delay the execution of a function.
+Learn how to use setTimeout and setInterval to schedule functions in the future"
 ---

 ## `setTimeout()`